-We’ll share different examples of customer surveys for you to choose the best one for your business.
-Look below.
+Here we’ll share different examples of customer surveys for you to choose the best one for your business.

-G2 asks its subscribers to answer only one action and assess how likely they are to recommend it to their friends from 0 to 10.
+G2 asks its subscribers to answer only one question and assess how likely they are to recommend it to their friends from 0 to 10.

-After subscribers choose any point, they’re redirected to the survey where they’re asked to tell why they chose this point.
+After subscribers click on any number, they’re redirected to the survey and asked to explain their answer in detail.

-Then, the company wants to understand whether users are satisfied with the customer service.
+Then, the company wants to understand whether users are satisfied with its customer service.

 The last question is open-ended.
 Customers are asked how G2 can improve the process of buying software.

-Uber asks both drivers and passengers about their experience after each ride.
-They do this right in the app.
-Then drivers and passengers can see the rating of both before the next ride.
-Such a survey takes several seconds and is really effective.
+Uber app asks both drivers and passengers about their experience after each ride.
+This way, both can see each other’s ratings before the next ride.
+Such a survey takes only several seconds and is highly effective.

-Chubbies need their customers’ opinions before designing their new shorts.
+Chubbies need their customers’ opinions before designing new shorts.

-So, there are a lot of types of surveys and questions you can use to interview your clients effectively.
+In a nutshell, there are many types of surveys and questions you can use to interview your clients effectively.
 Let your audience take it via email with the help of SendPulse!

 Sign up withSign in with Facebook Sign in with Google